Myanmar earthquake death toll rises to 3,085 as more bodies found

-BANGKOK — (AP) — The death toll from the massive earthquake that hit Myanmar nearly a week ago rose Thursday to 3,085 as more bodies were found by search and rescue teams, the military-led government said.
+BANGKOK — (AP) — The death toll from the massive earthquake that hit Myanmar nearly a week ago rose Thursday to 3,085 as search and rescue teams found more bodies, the military-led government said, and humanitarian aid groups scrambled to provide survivors medical care and shelter.

 In a short statement, the military said another 4,715 people have been injured and 341 are missing.